Apology of Aristides: Content of the Apology

-These last words point to the use in the composition of this apology of a lost apocryphal work of very early date, The Preachings of Peter.
-This book is known to us chiefly by quotations in Clement of Alexandria: it was widely circulated, and at one time claimed a place within the Canon.
+These last words point to the use in the composition of this apology of a lost apocryphal work of very early date, The Preachings of Peter, known chiefly by quotations in Clement of Alexandria: it was widely circulated, and at one time claimed a place within the Canon.
 It was used by the Gnostic Heracleon and probably by the unknown writer of the Epistle to Diognetus.
 From the fragments which survive we know that it contained: